mihaibalau/WebAPI/README.md

   2) Client repo (where the actual app is): *soon to be documented*

-Extra note: most of the files in this project are irrelevant for our purpose, don't waste too much time trying to understand what every folder is
+Extra note: most of the files in this project are irrelevant for our purpose, don't waste too much time trying to understand what every folder is.

 ---